5 Easy Steak Marinades

 These 5 easy steak marinade recipes are freezer-friendly, simple to prepare, and totally dependable and delicious!
-Perfect for grilling, sautéing, slow cooking, Instant Pot, meal prep, and more.
+These are the perfect steak marinades for grilling, sautéing, slow cooking, Instant Pot, meal prep, and more.

 Alright, all of you steak lovers…this one’s for you. 😉